Rate of Convergence for Cardy's Formula

 These exponents are essentially the best possible given our approach, because no piecewise-linear interpolant of a function on a lattice of mesh $\delta$ can approximate the conformal map to $T$ with error better than $\delta^{\min_{i,j}(1/6\alpha_i,1/2\beta_j)}$ due to behavior near the boundary. \end{remark}

 \begin{remark} Our proof of Theorem~\ref{thm:cardyrate} uses results whose proofs require SLE tools, but only for two purposes: (1) to handle the case where the domain contains reflex angles (that is, some interior angle formed at the intersection of two of the bounding analytic arcs is greater than $\pi$), and (2) to obtain the sharp exponent discussed in Remark~\ref{rem:sharp_exponent}.
-Without SLE machinery, we obtain Theorem~\ref{thm:cardyrate} for domains without reflex angles and for exponents $c<\min_{i,j}(c_3,1/6\alpha_i,1/6\beta_j)$, where $c_3$ is the three-arm whole-plane exponent (which is known to be 2/3, but only by using an $\SLE$ convergence result). \end{remark}
+Without SLE machinery, we obtain Theorem~\ref{thm:cardyrate} for domains without reflex angles and for exponents $c<\min_{i,j}(c_3,1/6\alpha_i,1/6\beta_j)$, where $c_3$ is the three-arm whole-plane exponent (which is known to be 2/3, but only by using an $\SLE$ convergence result).
+See Remark~\ref{rem:sle_free} for further discussion of this point. \end{remark}

-\begin{remark} In \cite{LSW}, a bound of $R^{-1/3+o(1)}$ for the half-plane arm exponent was proved using SLE calculations and the fact that the percolation exploration path converges to SLE$_6$ as proved by Smirnov \cite{Smirnov} and Camia-Newman \cite{CN}.
+\begin{remark} In \cite{SW}, a bound of $R^{-1/3+o(1)}$ for the half-plane arm exponent was proved using SLE calculations and the fact that the percolation exploration path converges to SLE$_6$ as proved by Smirnov \cite{Smirnov} and Camia-Newman \cite{CN}.
 By contrast, our proof follows from Proposition~\ref{prop:uniform_constant}, which is a variation of Theorem~\ref{thm:cardyrate} proved by similar methods.
 The only SLE result on which our proof of Theorem~\ref{thm:halfarm} depends is the statement $c_3>1/3$, where $c_3$ is the three-arm whole-plane exponent. \end{remark}

 For two quantities $f(\delta)$ and $g(\delta)$, we use the usual asymptotic notation $f=O(g)$ to mean that there exist constants $C$ and $\delta_0>0$ so that $|f(\delta)|\leq C|g(\delta)|$ for all $0<\delta<\delta_0$.
 We use the notation $f\lesssim g$ to mean $f=O(g)$ as $\delta \to 0$, and we write $f\asymp g$ to mean $f=O(g)$ and $g=O(f)$.
 We sometimes use $C$ to denote an arbitrary constant.